chiaraychang/chiaraychang/README.md

 ## I'm a Student, Developer, and Researcher!
 - 🎫 I’m admitted to USC MSCS 2022 Spring program 🏫
-- - 🔬 I’m currently working on "Plasma current signal classification with neural networks"!⚡️
+- 🔬 I’m currently working on "Plasma current signal classification with neural networks"!
 - 🌱 I’m currently learning everything
 - 🎯 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to play baseball⚾️ and basketball🏀